-Windows 10X is coming for dual-screen laptops and hopefully makes way to standard computers.
+Windows 10X was hinted for dual-screen laptops and supposed to make way to standard computers.
 You can access the 10X’s File Explorer on a regular Windows 10 version.
 Here is how to do it, but for this to work, your Windows should be 1903 or newer.

 You can, of course, check your Windows 10 version by typing winver in the search bar.
 You can also manually go to window settings then system and then about to check your Windows 10 version.
 Once you are sure that you meet the minimum requirement, you can copy-paste the following command into the Run box and press enter key.